lordfriend/FullStackEngineerChallenge/README.md

 - Route guard are not implemented due to fake login
 - API guard are not implemented due to fake login
 - Password are not encrypted stored, in a real world application. the password should be properly encrypted with salt to protect user's privacy.
+- No paging feature is designed at the collection APIs.